 Hello Saturns in Aquarius & Saturns in Pisces!
 These are the two main constellations that Saturn will influence in the next 4 years, so I thought a fieldguide would be useful.
 People with these placements will be hit by this heavy energy first.
 However, the lists I complied in this post apply to any other Saturn placements (and even to Saturn’s second return around the age of 55-57) because the questions are framed in such a way to help you do the inner work required whenever Saturn returns to your natal degree.

-The following list is a set of questions to ask yourself when you are experiencing a Saturn transit.
+The first list is a set of questions to ask yourself when you are experiencing a difficult situation caused by Saturn’s pressure.
 These questions can serve as a ‘touchstone’ to remind you that there is work to be done, that this will be a process throughout the transit (from beginning to middle to end), and that there are solutions to the challenges that you are experiencing.
 Use this list both for Saturn’s transit through a house and for Saturn’s transiting aspects to natal planets.
 So one way to deal pragmatically with this energy, is to ask yourself the following questions:

 1. What can I learn from this experience?

 2. How can I develop more maturity in this area of my life or this part of myself?

 3. What do I need to be responsible for?
 How can I accept more responsibility in this area of my life or this part of myself?